Senior Leadership Team

 Kelly brings several years of human resources and staffing experience to Breathe Life Healing Centers, as well as an understanding for business.
 She has a Bachelor of Science degree in Business Administration from California State University, Los Angeles and a Master of Business Administration from Loyola Marymount University.

 Kelly has worked as a Human Resources Manager in various industries.
 Having a broad background in HR, Kelly is thrilled to work for an organization where she can see how the people she hires and works with have a direct impact on improving other people’s lives.

-Tara began working with Intervention Specialists in 2012 supporting the BreakFree Intervention skills training curriculum design and training conferences.
-Her position evolved into a key support role to Brad Lamm, eventually expanding to include Change Inc and Breathe Life Healing Centers.
-Her role as Executive Project Manager spans a large portfolio, including organizational and business management projects, internal and external communications, documents, and copywriting for print and web-based products, as well as organizational design and strategic planning.
+As Executive Project Manager Tara’s role spans a large portfolio, including organizational and business management projects, internal and external communications, documents, and copywriting for print and web-based products, as well as organizational design and strategic planning.

 Tara has been writing for seven years, combined with 22 years of professional development, she has refined her dexterity in providing quality service.
 Her skill set encompasses both technical and creative writing and editing, policy, procedure and protocol design and implementation, project and event management, as well as professional development and oversight.